-The Group's administrative expenses amounted to approximately RMB127.9 million and RMB116.2 million for the years ended December 31, 2019 and 2018 respectively, representing an increase of approximately 10.1%.
-Such increase was primarily due to increase in employee benefit expenses and increase in cost of Tire Production Base in Thailand in the early stage.
+The Group's administrative expenses amounted to approximately RMB175.8 million and RMB127.9 million for the years ended December 31, 2020 and 2019 respectively, representing an increase of approximately 37.5%.
+Such increase was primarily due to the employee benefit expenses and the management expenses of the new Tire Production Base in Thailand.